asfadmin/ASF_MapReady/README_rpm.txt

   rpm -i asf_convert-X.X.X-X.i386.rpm

-(Or course you need to replace the X's with whatever version you downloaded, for example: "rpm -i asf_convert-2.1.5-1.i386.rpm")
+(Of course you need to replace the X's with whatever version you downloaded, for example: "rpm -i asf_convert-2.1.5-1.i386.rpm")

 After the package is installed, you can find out where it was